By Nava Atlas | On | Comments (0)

 Amy Lowell (February 9, 1874 – May 12, 1925) was an American poet known for a form of poetry called Imagism.
-The product of a wealthy Brookline, Massachusetts family who didn’t allow their females to attend college.
-Thus, she became an avid reader and collector of books.
+The product of a wealthy Brookline, Massachusetts family, she was educated privately and spent part of her youth traveling abroad.
+Her family discouraged their female members to attend college, so read avidly to make up for her lack of formal education.
 Lowell was known for her forceful personality and habits, which included smoking cigars and using radical language.

 Imagist poetry, according to her was defined as the “concentration is of the very essence of poetry” and aimed to “produce poetry that is hard and clear, never blurred nor indefinite.”
-Her first collection of poems, A Dome of Many-Coloured Glass, was published in 1912, to a tepid response.
+Her first collection of poems, A Dome of Many-Colored Glass, was published in 1912, to a tepid response.
 Around the same time, she began a relationship with an actress, Ada Dwyer Russell.

 A trip to Europe brought her into contact with poet Ezra Pound who was both an influence on her work, and also a critic of it — he believed that she somehow usurped the imagist movement.
 Pound had already broken off from the Imagist poets, and after his encounter with Lowell, called it, not in a complimentary way “Amygism.”